Return to Home Goto Next SectionThe Ft. Hancock web site has some oral histories.

 - usage scared, the inside looked scratched, dinged, dented from too many ski specials

-- drunk crewed, we figured the bulge in the steward's jacket was a pint, the very model of a whisky nose -
+- drunk crewed, we figured the bulge in the steward's jacket was a pint, the very model of a whiskey nose -

 OK - it did have seats - At Red Canyon there were Nike sites all set up and ready to go - except the equipment and missiles were wildly miss adjusted.
 The troops were to bring the equipment and missiles up to operational specification, and fire three missiles at a little radio controlled drone airplane.